digitalservicebund/a2j-rechtsantragstelle/doc/adr/0012-domain-oriented-architecture.md

 - It is clear where to add a new domain/form to the application.
 - It is very clear when I as a developer edit domain-specific logic and when I add things to the overarching application logic.
 - Possibly: Domains do not "interfere" with each other quite that much as they are kept separate.

-Expected drawbacks:

-- There might be more communication efforts necessary when changing application logic as it affects other/all domains.